colinturner/CV/README.md

 On my technical internship in Australia, I taught myself Ansys Fluent Computational Fluid Dynamics software to model the interactions of simulated air bubbles underwater.
 When I needed to analyze a video of real-world air bubbles colliding underwater as part of my research, I taught myself advanced picture and video editing to extract the data I wanted.

-At children's summer camps in Canada, I became a master of Excel, scheduling, event planning and moving hundreds of people from A to B on a daily basis.
+At children's summer camps in Canada, I became a master of scheduling, event planning and moving hundreds of people from A to B on a daily basis.
 When I took over this job, I overhauled the procedures left in place by my predecessor and vastly improved the efficiency of the camp's scheduling processes.

 In my spare time, I've taught myself audio engineering, sound editing, and piano and guitar to high standards each.

-I constantly chase the paths I'm interested in and learn as much as I can along the way.
+I constantly chase the paths that I'm interested in and learn as much as I can along the way.
 I don't think I'll ever reach a saturation point in my learning; adaptability means we keep growing.

 #### Additional skills